 Also, understand that carpet cushion is sold using quality specifications, not color specifications.
 The color of the sample you see in the store may not be the same color as the carpet cushion installed in your home.
 The label makes for valuable reading.
 Be sure to become familiar with all of the product specifications and warranty coverage on the back labels of the carpeting you’re purchasing.
 Doing so will protect your investment today and tomorrow.

-Get on top of the bottom line.
-Know the entire cost of ownership.
+7. Know the entire cost of ownership.

 The “cost per square foot” of your carpet is just one component of the entire project cost.
 To ensure there are no surprises, and the carpeting you select fits within your overall project budget, be sure to ask us to calculate the total cost of your floor covering project.
 Here’s a list of potential additional expenses you may incur: